bmmpxf/geoserver/doc/en/user/source/data/database/teradata.rst

 Adding layers
 -------------

 One the store has been loaded into GeoServer, the process for loading data layers from database tables is the same as any other database source.
-Please see the :ref:`webadmin_layers` section for more information.
+Please see the :ref:`webadmin_data_layers` section for more information.

 .. note:: Only those database tables that have spatial information and an entry in the ``SYSSPATIAL.geometry_columns`` table can be served through GeoServer.